rspamd/rspamd.com/doc/workers/rspamd_proxy.md

 <img class="img-responsive" src="{{ site.baseurl }}/img/rspamd_milter_proxy.png">

-In this mode, there is a dedicated layer of Rspamd scanners with load-balancing and optional encryption and/or compression.
-For this setup, the configuration might be different.
-Here is a small sample of proxy mode with 4 scanners where 2 scanners are more powerful and receive more requests.
-Also the local worker is disabled:
+In this mode, a dedicated layer of Rspamd scanners is employed, featuring load-balancing and optional encryption and/or compression.
+For this particular setup, the configuration may vary.
+Below is a concise example of proxy mode with four scanners, where two of them are allocated more resources to handle a higher volume of requests.
+Additionally, the local worker is disabled:

 ~~~ucl
 # local.d/worker-proxy.inc